Planar Tur\'an Number of the $\Theta_6$: Notations and Preliminaries

 \begin{definition} Let $G$ be a 2-connected $\Theta_6$-free plane graph containing at least two triangular-blocks and $\delta(G)\geq 3$.
-Let $B$ be a triangular block and $F_1,F_2,\dots, F_m$ be exterior faces of the triangular-block.
-Consider an exterior face $F_i$ of $B$ for some $i\in\{1,2,\dots,m\}$ with an exterior path $P$ of the triangular-block.
-We define the contribution of $B$ to the face size of $F_i$ (denoted as $f_{F_i}(B)$) as follows. \begin{enumerate} \item If $P$ is not a bad cherry, \item If $P$ is a bad cherry, \end{enumerate} Where $F_i''$ is the refinement of $F_i$.
+Let $B$ be a triangular-block and $\phi_1,\phi_2,\dots, \phi_m$ be all the exterior faces incident to $B$.
+Consider an exterior face $\phi_i$ of $B$ for some $i\in\{1,2,\dots,m\}$ with an exterior path $P$ of the triangular-block.
+We define the \textbf{contribution of $B$ to the face size of $\phi_i$}, denoted by $f_{\phi_i}(B)$, as follows. \begin{enumerate} \item If $P$ is not a bad cherry, \item If $P$ is a bad cherry, \end{enumerate} Where $\phi_i''$ is the refinement of $\phi_i$.

-The contribution of the triangular-block $B$ to the number of face of the graph $G$ (denoted as $f(B))$ is defined as:
+The \textbf{contribution of the triangular-block $B$ to the number of faces of the graph $G$}, denoted as $\hat{f}(B)$, is defined as:

 \end{definition}